bryjcannon/Qontextualize/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our contributing guidelines for more information.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

 ## 📄 License